Murat-Karakaya/face-detector/README.md

 ## Contribute

 ### Don't worry
 Don't worry, I won't bite if you mess it up.
-Unless you somehow ** Delete This Repo ** then I WILL BITE Jokes aside.
+Unless you somehow **Delete This Repo** then I WILL BITE.

+Jokes aside.
 It's ok if you mess it up.
 I make mistakes all day :)

 ### Let's start